 (CommentLuv)

-WordPress has a native commenting system that lets your visitors engage with your website or blog, post comments, reply to existing comments and engage with your content as part of a social community.
+The built-in WordPress commenting system lets your visitors interact with your website, post comments, reply to existing comments and engage with your content as part of an online community.

-You can enhance the WordPress default commenting feature using a third-party commenting plugin that integrates with social media, helping to share and spread them online.
+You can enhance the WordPress built-in commenting feature with third-party plugins like Disqus, IntenseDebate, LiveFyre, or CommentLuv that integrate your comments with social media, helping to share and spread your content online.

-(CommentLuv can help attract more comments and visitors and create more user engagement on your website.)
+(CommentLuv can attract more comments and visitors and create more user engagement on your website or blog.)

-To learn more about the benefits of this handy plugin, go here:
+Visit the plugin site to learn more about the benefits of this plugin:

 Social LinkMachine

-(SocialLinkMachine – drip-feed your content to many online sites)
+(SocialLinkMachine – drip-feed content automatically to many authority platforms)

-Also, if you would like to know more about setting up social media tracking (in order to get actionable information about your content marketing campaigns), we have written a detailed article on social media monitoring tools and technologies that are worth checking out and knowing about.
-Go here to learn more:
+Also, if you would like to know more about setting up social media monitoring (so you can get actionable information about your content marketing efforts), we have written a comprehensive article where we explore over 30 social media tracking tools and technologies that will help you identify new trends and opportunities, track competitor activity, see what conversations are taking place online that can affect your business,etc. More info:

 Kickstart Your WordPress Traffic System